unbit/uwsgi-docs/asyncio.rst

    CFLAGS="-I/usr/local/include/python3.4" UWSGI_PROFILE="asyncio" pip3 install uwsgi

-be sure to use python3.4 as the python version (or anything higher) and to add the greenlet include directory to CFLAGS (this could be not needed if you installed greenlet support from distro packages)
+be sure to use Python 3.4+ as the Python version and to add the greenlet include directory to ``CFLAGS`` (this may not be needed if you installed greenlet support from your distribution's packages).

 The first example: a simple callback
 ************************************

-Let's start with a simple WSGI callable triggering a function after 2 seconds (after the callable has returned)
+Let's start with a simple WSGI callable triggering a function 2 seconds after the callable has returned (magic!).

 .. code-block:: python